Best Fruit Juice for High Blood Pressure

 • Magnesium – 15.4 mg

 A small study of 14 people evaluated the effect of watermelon supplementation on ankle BP, systolic and diastolic BP.
-After supplementing with watermelon extract for six weeks, systolic BP lowered 15.1 mmHg and diastolic 7.6 mmHg 5.
+After supplementing with watermelon extract for six weeks, systolic BP lowered 15.1 mmHg and diastolic 7.6 mmHg ((Oxford Academic: Watermelon extract supplementation reduces ankle blood pressure and carotid augmentation index in obese adults with prehypertension or hypertension)).

 If you want to read more about watermelon juice, I published a whole blog post on it and nothing else.
 You can check it out by clicking right here, Watermelon Juice For High Blood Pressure.